Johnny Micheal Spann: Burial and memorial

-Home and family
+Personal life

 Spann lived in Manassas Park, Virginia, and was survived by his wife, Shannon Joy, also a CIA officer, and three children, Alison, Emily, and Jake.
 His ex-wife, Kathryn Ann Webb, mother of two of his children, Alison and Emily, died of cancer five weeks after Spann's death.
 Shannon Spann later married fellow CIA officer Thys Debruyn and had a second son, Lucas.
 Alison Spann became a journalist and in 2021 was a news anchor in Biloxi, Mississippi.
 Emily Spann graduated from her father’s alma mater, Auburn.
-Jake Spann entered New York University.
+Jake Spann entered Syracuse University.